sgrodzicki/sencha-touch/docs/guides/profiles/README.md

 ## Setting up Profiles

-Device Profiles exist within the context of an {@link Ext.app.Application Application}, for example if we want to create an email app with phone and tablet profiles we can define our app.js like this (see the <a href="#!/guide/apps_intro">Intro to Apps guide</a> if this is not familiar):
+Device Profiles exist within the context of an {@link Ext.app.Application Application}, for example if we want to create an email app with phone and tablet profiles we can define our app.js like this (see the [Intro to Apps guide](#!/guide/apps_intro) if this is not familiar):

     Ext.application({
         name: 'Mail',